 - According to French wine laws, a wine has to spend at least one winter on the lees to carry it.

 - When aged on the lees, vintners may not filtrate the wine.

 Muscadet wines are white and light-bodied with a low amount of alcohol.
 They are bone-dry and high in acidity, making them fresh and zesty beverages.
 Typically, these wines offer intense aromas of citrus such as lemon and lime as well as green fruits, including apples and pears.

 When aged on the lees, the wines have a denser texture and showcase strong yeasty flavors.

 Muscadet wines are always white.
 However, you can find reds that come from the same regions but carry other names.
 For instance, red wines labeled as “Coteaux d’Ancenis” come from the same area as Muscadet Coteaux de la Loire.

 Can Muscadet Wines Be Rosé?

-No, they can’t be rosé either.
-Should you come across a rosé wine labeled as Muscadet, it definitionally is not an original from the Loire Valley.
+There are no Muscadet rosé wines.
+Should you come across a rosé wine labeled as that, it definitionally is not an original from the Loire Valley.

 Can Muscadet Wine Be Sweet?